 In Key Stage 3, Physical Education plays a vital role in developing pupils’ physical competence, confidence and enjoyment of sport.
 Our One Curriculum approach ensures that all pupils follow a coherent, progressive programme that builds on prior learning while allowing every individual to succeed, regardless of experience or ability.

-Throughout Key Stage 3, pupils are taught a broad and balanced range of activities including football, netball, rugby, badminton, handball, basketball, cricket, athletics and swimming (up to Upper Shell) as well as many others.
 The sports are carefully selected to develop a wide range of physical skills, tactical understanding and teamwork, while also reflecting the core sports offered within the school’s competitive programme.

 Lessons focus on teaching the fundamental skills and rules of each activity, while also challenging pupils to apply and refine techniques through conditioned games, problem-solving tasks and competitive situations.
 Teachers explicitly build on what pupils already know, ensuring learning is progressive from lesson to lesson and year to year.
 As pupils move through KS3, there is an increasing emphasis on decision-making, tactics, leadership and performance under pressure.

 We place a strong emphasis on inclusive participation.
-Lessons are planned to cater for all abilities, using differentiation through task design, grouping, equipment and levels of challenge.
+Lessons are planned to cater for all abilities, using adaptive teaching through task design, grouping, equipment and levels of challenge.
 Pupils are supported to work at an appropriate level, whether they are developing basic coordination and confidence or aiming to perform at a higher competitive standard.
 Challenge is embedded through extension tasks and leadership opportunities, while targeted support ensures that all pupils can experience success and enjoyment.

 KS3 PE lessons also play an important role in identifying and developing sporting talent.
 School teams are selected directly from curriculum lessons, ensuring that selection is fair, inclusive and based on consistent performance in a learning environment.
 Pupils are encouraged to demonstrate not only skill, but also attitude, teamwork and resilience